Braylon Doughty

 Braylon Michael Doughty (born December 7, 2005) is an American professional baseball pitcher in the Cleveland Guardians organization.

-Career
+Amateur career

 Doughty attended Chaparral High School located in Temecula, California.
+As a senior in 2024, he had a 1.11 earned run average (ERA), 85 strikeouts, and 10 walks across 50 1/3 innings pitched.
 Doughty committed to play college baseball for the Oklahoma State Cowboys.

+Professional career

-Doughty was drafted by the Cleveland Guardians with the 36th overall pick in the 2024 Major League Baseball draft.
-On July 27, 2024, Doughty signed with the Guardians on a $2.5 million contract.
-He made his professional debut in 2025 with the Single-A Lynchburg Hillcats.
+Doughty was selected by the Cleveland Guardians with the 36th overall pick in the 2024 Major League Baseball draft.
+On July 27, he signed with the Guardians on a $2.5 million contract.

+Doughty made his professional debut in 2025 with the Single-A Lynchburg Hillcats.
+Across 22 starts, he had a 0-7 record, a 3.48 ERA, and 99 strikeouts over 85 1/3 innings.
+His season ended in August after being placed on the injured list with right shoulder inflammation.
+He was assigned to the High-A Lake County Captains to open the 2026 season.